bran2miz/reading-note/readingnote-19.md

-# Putting it all together
+# Reading 05 - Putting it all together

 ## React Docs - Thinking in React